 One of the easiest ways you can help out someone you love who suffers from migraines during the holiday season is by taking care of their holiday shopping for them.
 There’s nothing worse than facing a loud crowded shopping area when you’re suffering from a migraine.
 Grab your loved one’s list and visit the store or do their shopping for them online.
 This will save them from experiencing an even worse migraine.

 One of the top triggers of migraines is certain foods and drinks.
 Do your loved one a favor and stay away from new recipes with exotic ingredients.
 Try to keep any meals you give your loved one simple and healthy.
 If you must include alcohol, try to stick with only a glass of white wine.
 Red wine tends to trigger migraines and drinking too much can result in a hangover.
 Make sure not to overdo it with caffeine either.
 Stay hydrated and eat healthy during the holiday season.

-Give Them a Pass for Family Gatherings
+Let Them Pass on Family Gatherings

-Recommend Alternative Treatments
+Recommend Alternative Treatments for Migraines

-There are many migraine treatment alternatives to the usual medications, and maybe these will benefit your friend.TMJ treatment is one approach to migraines that not many people know about, but it can be very successful, especially for people who have other symptoms of TMJ.
+The last thing you can do to help a person with migraines during the holiday season is to recommend alternative treatments for migraines.
+If they suffer from migraines on a daily or weekly basis, Dr. Firouzian might be able to help.TMJ treatment is one approach to migraines that not many people know about, but it can be very successful, especially for people who have other symptoms of TMJ.